numfocus/gsod/2019/NumPy_ideas_list.md

 - Reviewing and improving the structure of the main navigation page of [the NumPy documentation](https://www.numpy.org/devdocs/).
-- Producing a roadmap or list of work items for engaging the community in further documentation work (we have a lot of contributor, channeling their energy by setting the right goals and priorities could have a lot of impact).
+- Producing a roadmap or list of work items for engaging the community in further documentation work (we have a lot of contributors, channeling their energy by setting the right goals and priorities could have a lot of impact).
   This may include making explicit what different kinds of users need to see.
 - Rewriting a section of the User Guide (that can then serve as a template for